MostafaAlnaggar3/Jenkins-on-GKE/README.md

 ---

-### 2- Connect to management instance and install gcloud, kubectl, docker, and helm:
+### 2- Connect to management instance and install gcloud, kubectl, and helm:

 ```bash
 # ssh on management instance